Palpal16/LectureNotes/README.md

 # Lecture-Notes
-Lecture notes from the courses of mathematical engineering at Politecnico di Milano
+I have been taking notes in $\Latex$ for the past few years.
+Here you can find the main courses of mathematical engineer.